 The cadre-wise powers and duties are listed below:

-1. Commissioner of Central Excise:
+1. Principal Commissioner / Commissioner of CGST & Central Excise:

-2. Additional Commissioner of Central Excise:
+2. Additional / Joint Commissioner of CGST & Central Excise:

 d) Confidential and Vigilance Section: This section is headed by a Superintendent and assisted by Inspector(s).
 The Superintendents shall keep a vigil on the conduct of the staff.
 He shall periodically enquire with the Trade and Industry so as to monitor corruption and complaints.
 He shall investigate all complaints against officers and submit his findings.
 This section is also responsible for the maintenance of confidential records viz.
 Annual Property Return and Annual Conduct Reports of each and every staff.

-(2) Statistics Section: The entire vital statistics of the Commissionerate is gathered and presented.
+b) Statistics Section: The entire vital statistics of the Commissionerate is gathered and presented from here.
 Details for all questions raised in Parliament on Central Excise and Service Tax subjects are gathered and transmitted for answer.
-The revenue trend is monitored.
-The pendency position of various aspects of work like, adjudication, refunds, assessments are monitored.
-Periodical reports including the most important Monthly Technical Report (MTR) is prepared.
+The revenue trend is monitored here.
+The pendency position of various aspects of work like adjudication, refunds, assessments, etc. are monitored.
+Periodical reports including Monthly Technical Report (MTR) is prepared.

-3. Joint Commissioner of Central Excise:
+3. Deputy / Assistant Commissioner of CGST & Central Excise: